What You’ll Learn 🖥️

 Discrete display

-Some of the options are already described in previous chapters, but these are the new ones:
+Some options have already been described in previous sections, but the new ones are outlined below:

 Define discrete values

-If the discrete values are not defined, we can define them for selected channels by pressing the Define button.
-Define discrete values window will appear
+If discrete values are not yet defined, you can create them for the selected channel by clicking the Define button.
+This will open the Define Discrete Values window.

 Value: numerical code for each state which only accepts integer values.